adedomin/CSC450-project-proposal/final/final.md

 ~~~

 Again, as shown in the above example, javascript notation and variable storage opens up an avenue to handle various kinds of data.
-This opens up possibilities to accomplish more general tasks that normally is left to general scripting languages[^exlangs].
+This opens up possibilities to accomplish more tasks that are normally left to general scripting languages[^exlangs].

 3.2.
 Events
 -----------